The Panama Trust

 Benefits of Panama Trusts & Foundations

-- One of the few civil law jurisdictions that has developed its own domestic trust law
+- One of the few civil law jurisdictions with a domestic trust law

-- Recognition of trusts set up under foreign laws
+- Recognition of trusts established under foreign laws

-- Offering the set-up of domestic trusts and foundations
+- Availability of both domestic trusts and foundations

 - Legislation published in Spanish and translated into English